 Businesses run out of rental units

-Tenants and occupants should be following the Ontario government s order to close all non-essential businesses.
+Tenants and occupants should be following the Ontario government’s order to close all non-essential businesses.
 This includes closing any non-essential businesses run out your rental unit.
-In addition, all social gathering of more than 5 people are prohibited, except for gatherings of a single household.
-For more information, view the notice to tenant (PDF).
+In addition, all social gatherings of more than 10 people are prohibited.
+For more information, access the notice to tenant (PDF).

 Playgrounds are closed until the COVID-19 state of emergency as lifted.